Defense, Snell, Big Ben carry Pittsburgh over Giants 26-16

-EAST RUTHERFORD, N.J.
-(AP) — Ben Roethlisberger did a very Pittsburgh thing in his return to the lineup, riding the Steelers’ defense and running game to victory.

-Oh, Big Ben did plenty to help the cause.
-Roethlisberger, who missed the final 14 games last season after elbow surgery, threw for three scores in a 26-16 win over the New York Giants at an empty and eerie MetLife Stadium on Monday night.
+Roethlisberger, who missed the final 14 games last season after elbow surgery, threw for three scores and the Pittsburgh Steelers beat the New York Giants 26-16 at an empty and eerie MetLife Stadium on Monday night.
+He also got all the help he could ask for from his defense and backup running back Bennie Snell.

+“I am excited we won the game,” Roethlisberger said.
+“I told the guys before the game it is not about me individually.
+The reason I came back is for these guys, this team.
+It’s a special group of football players, of men, and I am just glad to be a part of it.”

-The keys, though, were several defensive plays and the running of backup Bennie Snell, who rushed for 113 yards on 19 carries — his first 100-yard performance in his second NFL season.
+A key part of it, along with several defensive plays and Snell’s 113 yards on 19 carries — his first 100-yard performance in his second NFL season.

+“We have talked openly about the maturation process and things you can expect from a second-year player,” coach Mike Tomlin said, “and he’s showed signs of that from the very beginning of this process.
+He is a quality player and one that is maturing and emerging, and one who answered the bell when called upon.”

-The defense, while not quite on the level of the famed Steel Curtain, was plenty stingy and physical.
-It not only held Saquon Barkley to 6 yards on 15 carries, it also swarmed him in the backfield nearly all night.
+The defense, while not quite on the level of the famed Steel Curtain, was stingy and physical.
+It held Saquon Barkley to 6 yards on 15 carries, swarming in the backfield nearly all night.

+“I have to be better,” Barkley said.
+“I have to be better for the team.
+We have to get the running game going.”

 Three Steelers stars got them their first touchdown.
 All-Pro linebacker T.J.
 Watt made a clever interception at the New York 36.
 Roethlisberger beat a blitz with a perfect throw to JuJu Smith-Schuster for a 10-yard second-quarter score.
 Chris Boswell’s extra point hit the upright, leaving them behind 10-9.